 Many changes have been made since my last report in the methods and management of both the office and agency business.
-Rules previously established have been enforced, and accountability on the part of employes and of those who have had business with the office has been insisted upon, and the affairs of the office generally have been put upon a strictly business basis.
-The property and cash accounts of agents have been closely scrutinized and the service purified of such agents and employes as have been found unfaithful to their trusts or inefficient in their management.
+Rules previously established have been enforced, and accountability on the part of employés and of those who have had business with the office has been insisted upon, and the affairs of the office generally have been put upon a strictly business basis.
+The property and cash accounts of agents have been closely scrutinized and the service purified of such agents and employés as have been found unfaithful to their trusts or inefficient in their management.
 Claims have been critically examined, and as a result large sums of money have been saved to the government.
 Contractors have been held to the fulfillment of their contracts, and attempts to put upon the government inferior goods have been met by deductions which have fully protected its interests and have served to deter others from making similar experiments.
-Some dishonest contractors and employes have been and are now being prosecuted and convicted.
-Many attempted frauds have been detected and thwarted, and some which had been successful in previous years have been discovered, and it is hoped that the perpetrators may yet be brought to justice.
+Some dishonest contractors and employés have been and are now being prosecuted and convicted.
+Many attempted frauds have been discovered, and it is hoped that the perpetrators may yet be brought to justice.